-When new versions of Fire App Builder are released and pushed out to Github, you can get the new version’s updates and integrate the code into your project using the common
+When new versions of Fire App Builder are released and pushed out to Github, you can get the new version’s updates and integrate the code into your project.

 If changes in the original repository’s files conflict with changes you’ve made to your local copy, git will not automatically overwrite your local copies with the updates.
 Instead, git will show you merge conflicts for the affected files and remove the affected files from its tracking.
 You will then need to resolve the merge conflicts, add the files back into git tracking, and commit your update.

 When you see merge conflicts, run

 git statusto see a list of the problematic files.
 Open the files and look for the carrots (

 >>>>>>) and (